On 10th December, IEEE UK and Ireland Section was honoured to have Sir Roger Penrose deliver its 2018 annual Christmas Lecture.

 His lecture was entitled “Are we seeing Hawking Points in the CMB Sky?” and gave a fascinating insight into his most recent work on the cosmic microwave background.

+The event was webcast live from the Regent Street Cinema, at the University of Westminster.
 If you were not able to be there in person, you can see the whole lecture below.